kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 	- `--environment` - Environment to be updated.

 - **Examples**
-	- Default update, without version or environment, all new candidate environments are updated  on the host
+	- Default update, without version or environment, all new candidate environments are updated  on the host.

 			$ kob update
 		**Output** :</br>